 - Cool down at Arctic Bites and enjoy Thai-style ice cream rolls in a variety of unique flavours.

-- Sip on a delicious and totally instagrammable coffee at the Light Café.
+- Sip on a delicious coffee at the Light Café.

 - Indulge in some seriously good tacos at Seven Lives, where the flavours are good and the prices even better.

 - Enjoy great Asian food on a budget at Banh Mi Boys.

 Located north of the city centre, Midtown is a nightlife district that perfectly blends the historic and the modern.
 It is one of the chicest areas of Toronto, boasting high-end shopping, innovative cuisine, and world-class museums.
 With so much going on, it’s the best place to be if you’re spending a weekend in Toronto.

 Midtown is also home to the vibrant and energetic Annex.
 This bustling area is home to Toronto’s hottest bars and liveliest clubs.
 With everything from quaint cafes to all-night dance parties, you’ll be spoilt for choice with things to do.